Skip to Content

 Paddle to a remote beach and relax!

 During the spring and summer months, stand-up paddleboarding and kayaking are really popular activities on the lake.
-The best part is though, is that rentals are really cheap.
-In fact, a SUP board costs only $25 NZD for 45 minutes and the boards are big enough to take your little one along for the ride.
+The best part though, is that rentals are really cheap.
+In fact, a SUP board costs only $35 NZD for 55 minutes and the boards are big enough to take your little one along for the ride.
 I will warn you though, if you fall in, it’s freezing!

-If staying dry is important then I’d rent a kayak instead.
-Rentals are based on the number of people you’re traveling with and a two-person kayak for 45 minutes is $60 NZD.
+If staying dry is important, then I’d rent a kayak instead.
+Rentals are based on the number of people you’re traveling with and a two-person (adult and child) kayak for 55 minutes is $60 NZD.
 On a kayak, you can go much further and even explore small bays and secluded beaches.
-Both can be rented from the Queenstown waterfront.
+Both can be rented from the Queenstown waterfront at Paddle Queenstown.

 22. Go for a bike ride